Reputation systems

 wonk

-Reputation systems are systems to work out how reliable a bet someone is by, by some kind of collaborative system that ranks how likely they are to be correct/trustworthy.
+Reputation systems are systems to work out how reliable someone is, through some kind of collaborative process that ranks how likely they are to be correct or trustworthy.

 In the context of epistemic communities, we might state this as If we are going to reason ad hominem, how should we?